 Passive Safety – Introduction

+The concept of passive safety was introduced to reduce the number of fatalities and serious injuries caused by road accidents.
 Safety is of paramount importance at ALC; it is the defining factor behind our quality-centric approach.
-The concept of passive safety was introduced to reduce the number of fatalities and serious injuries caused by road accidents.

-Although a sombre topic, it is fundamental that it is addressed.
 The impact of a vehicle on a column can cause both driver and occupants to lose conscious, if not lose their lives, in the primary accident.
 The uncontrolled vehicle may then career across the road and pavements resulting in secondary injuries and even fatalities to other vehicle drivers and passengers, pedestrians and cyclists.

-With Passive Safety the effects of any vehicle impact should be reduced.
+With Passive Safety, the effects of any vehicle impact should be reduced.
 Passively safe columns work by absorbing energy progressively, giving the vehicle and its occupants a slower deceleration, reducing levels of injury.

 The above graph depicts different G-forces experienced by vehicle occupants in a 23mph collision with structures of 3 different materials: Aluminium, Steel and Concrete.
 Data from ‘D. M. Paylor MIEE C.eng FILE FRSA, ‘Aluminium Lighting Columns – The Way Forward to the 21st Century’.

 The Material Comparison graph illustrates the very different behaviours of steel, concrete and aluminium after a collision.
 Both steel and concrete show very big spikes in g-force immediately after impact.
 This very high g-force will have a profound effect on the driver and occupants.
 In contrast aluminium does not have a high spike in g-force and the graph shows a smoother, flatter reaction.
 This means there is a much better experience for the driver and occupants.